Police: Detective shot in drug-related raid dies

-DAYTON, Ohio (AP) - Police say a detective who was shot at a house in Ohio while serving a drug-related warrant has died after being taken off life support.
+DAYTON, Ohio (AP) - Police say a detective shot at a house in Ohio while serving a drug-related warrant has died after being taken off life support.

-Dayton police Chief Richard Biehl says Jorge DelRio died Thursday.
-Authorities say DelRio was shot in the face Monday while working with a Drug Enforcement Administration task force.

 No one else was injured.
-Biehl says authorities recovered a large amount of fentanyl, cash and weapons.
+Biehl says authorities recovered large amounts of fentanyl, cash and weapons.

 Federal authorities say a man accused in the shooting was charged with assaulting an officer with a deadly weapon.
 Two others were charged with conspiring to distribute drugs.

-Note: This story has been updated to correct detective’s last name to Del Rio.